cardano-foundation/CIPs/CIP-treasury-contribution/CIP-treasury-contribution.md

 The proposal refers to documents that decribe how and when the portion of rewards that goes to treasury is calculated and forwarded.

-A. Suggested modifications to Shelley Ledger: Formal Cardano Ledger Spec.
+A. Proposed modifications to Shelley Ledger: Formal Cardano Ledger Spec.
 (SL-D5 v.0.2, 2019/10/08)

    Page 62 of the document that corresponds to page 63 of the pdf file